Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image166.png)

-Figure 118: Overview of the 'Look-up' settings for the 'Tables'
+*Overview of the 'Look-up' settings for the 'Tables'*

 It can be indicated for each field whether a look-up must be displayed and which reference is used for this.
 It is indicated, as default with the look-up table, how this must be presented.
 It is however possible to deviate from this for each column (reference).
 Furthermore, it can be indicated for each field whether the look-up presentation field must be displayed with a combo box, a popup window or both.
 When the look-up table is displayed with a popup window, this can be the standard, but a variant can also be displayed.